Emigration New Zealand

 5. What jobs are in demand in New Zealand?

-The jobs in demand in New Zealand range from civil engineers and marketing specialists to teachers and therapists.
+The jobs in demand in New Zealand range from engineers and early childhood teachers to electricians and ICT managers.

-These in-demand jobs are all captured in New Zealand’s three skills shortage lists, namely:
+These in-demand jobs are all captured on New Zealand’s Green List.

 Remember, though, that having your job on a skill shortage list is only the first step.
 You’ll also have to meet all the other immigration criteria to apply for a work visa.